 Is 15 Bar Enough For Espresso?

 15 Bars is more than enough for brewing an excellent espresso.
 All that is required is 9 bars (130 PSI) of pressure to get a good, thick crema on top.
 At a higher pressure, your espresso may turn up burnt or over extracted.

 Are Spring Lever Espresso Machines Better?

-If you are willing to put in the time and effort to learn how to use a spring lever machine and understand the process of brewing great coffee then absolutely yes a spring lever espresso machine is more that worth it.
+If you are willing to put in the time and effort to learn how to use a spring lever machine and understand the process of brewing great coffee, then absolutely yes, a spring lever espresso machine is more than worth it.

 A spring lever espresso machine will produce a much better espresso, but this absolutely depends on your skill and knowledge as a home barista.

-If you are not willing to put in that effort or simply not interested, and then you are best casting your eyes in the direction of an automatic or semi automatic espresso machine.
+If you are not willing to put in that effort or simply not interested, then you are best casting your eyes in the direction of an automatic or semi-automatic espresso machine.